killzoms/nitrox-wiki/Setting-up-a-development-environment-for-Nitrox.md

 4. Inject `NitroxPatcher` into `Assembly-CSharp`:
     1. Load up [dnspy](https://github.com/0xd4d/dnSpy);
     2. Find a suitable method that gets executed before the actual game starts (`GameInput.Awake()` for instance);
-    3. Add a reference to `NitroxPatcher` (in the edit window).
+    3. Add a reference to `NitroxPatcher` (in the 'edit method' window, left bottom corner buttons).
 This should be in the same directory as `Assembly-CSharp`.
 If not, follow step 3 more carefully.
     4. Inject startup code: `NitroxPatcher.Main.Execute()`.
 5. Run NitroxServer project;
 6. Start Subnautica;